blandfort/mirror/README.md

 Room for improvement:

-- For some windows (like browser), get more finegrained information
+- For some windows (like browser), get more finegrained information (e.g. texts viewed in browser)
 - Detect when multiple windows are used (like watching udemy on left side but taking notes on right)
 - Use other sources of information:
     - Log what is typed (be careful not to log passwords and similar data though)